 Trans contestant Monica Beverly Hillz speaking out against the term "Ladyboy", which has always been an accepted nickname for a naturally feminine queen out of drag and is a translation of "kathoey," the Thai term for a trans woman or effeminate gay man (hence why a lot of Asian queens are known as such).
 While "She-Male" and "Tranny" are understandably offensive, is trying to dismiss ladyboy as an acceptable term taking things too far?

 On that topic, the question of whether or not transgender women belong on the show.
 Ru has explicitly addressed it and stated that the only requirement for being cast is to be fierce.
 Some of the queens, however, have spoken out against casting trans women, saying that this is unfair competition since they get to rely on hormones and surgery, and that it's a show about men dressing up as women, not women dressing up as women.
-It should be noted that many of the cis contestants look fishier than the transgender ones, and that a whole of lot the queens aren't cis and identify as genderqueer (Raja, Jinkx, Courtney, Violet, to name a few) so there's no clear point to draw the line.
+It should be noted that transgender women have always been part of drag culture and history, plus many of the cis contestants look fishier than the trans ones, and a whole of lot the queens aren't cis and identify as genderqueer (Raja, Jinkx, Courtney, Violet, to name a few) so there's no clear point to draw the line.
 Plus, a number of the queens (Detox, Chad, Venus, etc.) are cis and have had plastic surgery to look more feminine, so the point is moot in the end.

 The fact that since Season 4 RuPaul asks for fan input regarding who they think should win has caused a split in the fandom.
 Half the fans enjoy the change, believing it is important for a queen to be considered the "Next Drag Superstar" they need to be popular with the fans, and avoid a winner that will ultimately be considered The Scrappy (See: Tyra Sanchez).
 On the other hand, the other half of the fandom firmly believe They Changed It, Now It Sucks applies here, and that despite Ru stating the choice is her's alone, she's influenced to pick the fan favorite as the winner which is what Miss Congeniality was supposed to be, and that the winners are, in the end, not the best choice.